FJSolutions/ts-dotenv/README.md

   - To prevent `process.env` overwriting a value
   - To throw errors on processing
   - Case insensitive matching
-  - Extended matching of booleans
+  - Extended matching of Booleans
     - Supply own list of options